What to do in the garden in September

 Plan Spring Bedding

-I like to team them up with Tulips and this year2024 I've picked a combination from Suttons of Harlequin Mixed Wallflowers, and Tulip Fire Wings for a really bold spring display. ( affiliate link)
+I like to team them up with Tulips and a great combination is from Suttons of Harlequin Mixed Wallflowers, and Tulip Fire Wings for a really bold spring display. (affiliate link)

 The question is what to cut back and what to leave?